-Natural wood contains many different tones, colors, shades, grain patterns and markings.
-Some woods, like hickory, may be wild in their colors and patterns, while others like clear maple may be more subtle.
-However, for those that love a mixture of color and depth in their floor, mixed hardwood flooring has begun to gain in popularity.
+Natural wood contains many different undertones, colors, shades, wood grain patterns and markings.
+Some woods, like hickory, may be wild in their colors and patterns, while others like clear white oak may be more subtle.
+However, for those that love a mixture of color and depth in their floor, mixed hardwood flooring has begun to increase in popularity.

-Mixed hardwood flooring blends together different species of wood, as well as woods that have a lot of grain, pattern and movement on their own.
+Mixed hardwood flooring blends together different wood species, as well as woods that have a lot of grain, pattern and movement on their own.
 Many wood flooring types can be used to create a mixed wood flooring design that fits with your interior.
 Explore some of our favorite hardwood flooring design ideas to gain inspiration for your next remodel.

 Mixed Hardwood Flooring Design Ideas

-The result is a floor with a lot of character, depth, beauty and interest.
-Yet many people who love the way that a mixed hardwood floor looks in the showroom may wonder how to make it work in their own home.
+Many people who love the way that a mixed hardwood floor looks in the showroom may wonder how to make it work in their own home.
 Thankfully, there are countless ways that mixed hardwood floors can be used.
-These 8 design ideas can give you a glimpse into how stunning these floors may look in your home, while giving you ideas of how to use them.
+These 8 design ideas can give you a glimpse into how stunning these floors may look in your living room or entryway, while giving you additional ideas of how to use them.